 Moms grappling with grief

 This week, it hardly seemed appropriate to begin sharing our stories of NextGen Homeschool family Christmas traditions and how we homeschool during the Christmas season.
-Our hearts are heavy and grieved, and like most other moms, we’re grappling with the […]
+Our hearts are heavy and grieved, and like most other moms, we’re grappling with the unthinkable news that we all started our days with this […]

 Gotcher Family Thanksgiving

 By Rosanna Ward I hope you all had a great Thanksgiving holiday.
 This year for Thanksgiving, the Gotcher family gathered in force at my home in Oklahoma.
-Mom and Dad Gotcher finished their eastern speaking tour here, and Kenny, Renée, […]
+Mom and Dad Gotcher finished their eastern speaking tour here, and Kenny, Renée, and their girls drove in from Colorado.
+We had a […]

 Elections night party and the morning after